yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 Each night, you learn 1 player of each character type, until there are no more types to learn. [+1 Outsider]

 ## ![](Baptist/.image_big.png) [Baptist](Baptist)
-Each night, choose 2 players (not yourself); they each receive a Blue potion and one can’t die tonight.
+Each night, choose 2 players (not yourself); they each receive a good potion and one can’t die tonight.

 ## ![](Confessor/.image_big.png) [Confessor](Confessor)
 Each night, choose another player; you learn if the demon is seated closer to you than them.

 ## ![](Distiller/.image_big.png) [Distiller](Distiller)
-Each night you are offered a new blue potion; once per game you may take it.
+Each night, you are offered a new good potion; once per game, choose to keep it & loose this ability.

 ## ![](.image_big.png) [Enumerator](Enumerator)
 Each day you may publicly name 3 good characters.
 If you do, tonight you learn how many are part of evil bluffs.